robertu94/libpressio/README.md

 ## Supported Compressors and Metrics

 Libpressio provides a number of builtin compressor and metrics modules.
+All of these are disabled by default.
+They can be enabled by passing the corresponding `LIBPRESSIO_HAS_*` variable to CMake.

 Additionally, Libpressio is extensible.
 For information on writing a compressor plugin see [Writing a Compressor Plugin](@ref writingacompressor)